 Piles treatments fall into two categories: Surgical and non-surgical.

-Surgical (usually requires a general or regional anaesthetic)
+Surgical (usually requires an anaesthetic)

 Transanal haemorrhoidal dearterialisation (THD) or haemorrhoidal artery ligation (HALO)